DEP Seeks Public Comment on Major Update to State Wildlife Action Plan (DEP News Release, 12/11/17)

-The most recent version of NJ's 2005 State Wildlife Action Plan (Plan) is dated January 23, 2008.
+This previous version of NJ's State Wildlife Action Plan (Plan) is dated January 23, 2008.
 To review a list of the revisions made between the prior posted version (February 16, 2007) and the 2008 version, please review the Summary of Revisions to the Wildlife Action Plan.

-The Plan will undergo a major revision in 2015.
+The Plan's latest revision was made in 2017 and is available for comment.
 For information visit the State Wildlife Action Plan homepage.

 Before you print or read the Plan, please read this section!